PositivelyHamster/BlackpearlFAQ/FAQ.md

 If you would like to access these sections you have contribute on forum to get Pirate Tag, Pirate group can be purchased from [shop](https://blackpearl.biz/shop/) with 75 pearls.

 ### I purchased BlackPearl Gsuite from shop.
 Can some one help me how to use it?
+Of Course !, Just Message any Available Moderator or the Community.
+Also if you Just bought the Gsuite Account, give it a minimum o 36 hours, before you message Jack regarding the purchase, also remember to configure it at the shop!.

 ### How to check how many pearls I have?
 Who is the richest user?
 [Clicking here](https://blackpearl.biz/pearls/) you can check how many pearls do you have, who is the richest user and all the pearls you won/spend.